elgatosf/streamdeck-kit-ipad/Documentation/Layout.md

             // Use StreamDeckKeyAreaLayout for rendering separate keys StreamDeckKeyAreaLayout { context in
                 // Define content for each key.
+                // StreamDeckKeyAreaLayout provides a context for each available key,
-                // StreamDeckKeyView provides a callback for the key action, and the view content
+                // and StreamDeckKeyView provides a callback for the key action
                 // Example:
                 StreamDeckKeyView { pressed in
                     print("pressed \(pressed)")